okaneconnor/okaneconnor/README.md

 **Senior Platform Engineer** at [Kainos](https://www.kainos.com/) | Ireland

 I design, build, and maintain cloud infrastructure on Microsoft Azure.
-My focus is on Infrastructure as Code, container orchestration, and CI/CD—automating everything I can to help development teams ship faster.
+My focus is on Infrastructure as Code, container orchestration, CI/CD.

 ---

 ### What I Do

-- Manage **100+ Azure resources** across multiple environments for UK Public Sector clients
+- Manage **1000's+ Azure resources** across multiple environments for UK Public Sector clients
-- Build and maintain **CI/CD pipelines** for 20+ development teams
+- Build and maintain **CI/CD pipelines** for development teams
 - Lead infrastructure migrations (recently: HashiCorp Vault HA cluster with auto-unseal)
 - Develop **MCP Servers** on Azure for platform tooling
 - Mentor junior engineers and speak at industry meetups
+- Love automating anything and everything where possible
+- Building and learning anything/everything AI related

 ---